-Alpha Omega Publications® is counteracting this alarming trend by providing both American Literature and British Literature electives for your child.
-Available in computer-based Switched-On Schoolhouse® and print-based LIFEPAC®, these semester-long literature courses will improve your child's reading abilities.
+Alpha Omega Publications is counteracting this alarming trend by providing both American Literature and British Literature electives for your child.
+Available in online-based Monarch and print-based LIFEPAC, these semester-long literature courses will improve your child's reading abilities.
 Looking for more reasons to develop an appreciation for the classics in your child?
 Consider these five:

 Literature improves communication skills